gpant711/bookworm-nourish/src/content/posts/OkraWater.md

-Soluble fiber forms a gel-like substance that aids digestion and supports beneficial gut bacteria Insoluble fiber adds bulk to stool, promoting regular bowel movements A study in the NIH National Library of Medicine highlighted okra’s mucilage as a natural prebiotic that supports digestive health.
+Soluble fiber forms a gel-like substance that aids digestion and supports beneficial gut bacteria Insoluble fiber adds bulk to stool, promoting regular bowel movements A study in [NIH](https://pmc.ncbi.nlm.nih.gov/articles/PMC7865958/) National Library of Medicine highlighted okra’s mucilage as a natural prebiotic that supports digestive health.

 3. Skin Health Enhancement
 The high vitamin C and antioxidant content in okra water contributes to skin health.
 Research in the Journal of Food Science and Technology demonstrates okra’s antioxidant properties, which may help: